It’s officially been one whole year (and 2 months) since I quit my full-time job – and boy has it been a crazy ride.

 Implementing new strategies for the past couple of months, our shift has already given us some great results, with November being our best month for business yet.
 With our finances getting back to a comfortable amount, we are set to leave for Europe in a few days.
 (We are also already planning some jaunts around Asia for early 2018!)

 It’s been a whirlwind of an adventure, sometimes stressful and unpredictable, but I’ve had the time of my life and experienced so much in such a short amount of time.
-We are so excited to continue this journey and can’t wait to document it all.
-Thank you all for your support – we appreciate it more than you can imagine! <3
+We are so excited to continue this journey and can’t wait to document it all. <3